 The Mingling of Justice and Grief

-As I sat with a friend, following Monday afternoon's court proceedings, we both explained mixed feelings in regard to the outcome of a case involving our friend and former church secretary.
+As I sat with a friend, following Monday afternoon's court proceedings, we both explained mixed feelings in regard to the outcome of a case involving our former church secretary.
 Amidst the sounds of basketball commotion and fan chatter, our conversation volleyed back and forth in sync with the ball on the court.
-We remained unable to tuck away the rough edges in our minds or wash our hands clean of it two years later.
+We are still unable to tuck away the rough edges in our minds or wash our hands clean of it two years later.
 Even though, as citizens, we lend support to a code of order, there is still the dilemma of what to do with the heart in the aftermath.
 What about the thing that beats in our chests, that makes us human?
 How does resolution come to rest there in that sacred space after consequences satisfy the law?

 Perhaps without seeing a woman's brokenness firsthand, you are still alerted to the feeling of empathy inside of you.
 It is a mystery how in our prayer closets we plead for mercy and Christ's reply is simply: Be merciful.
 Really, God?
 That's the answer?
 And yet, this is how hope slides into our darkness under the crack of the door.
 In the scheme of the universe, there is justice, but there is also a need for mercy.
 When a brother or sister walks in error and suffers consequences, the world tells us they deserve it.
 And yet, can we not say: But for the grace of God, go I?
 In Matthew 5, Jesus gives us the beatitudes that say just this: Blessed are the merciful, for they will be shown mercy.
 How am I to expect mercy in a time of need, if I am unwilling to extend mercy myself?